 Beyond the Numbers: An unconventional measure of success

-In nowadays science, is the success of a research all about the number of published papers and the number of citations?
-I was pondering about one of my projects recently: the "OpenHVSR project", and about the choice I made of publishing the related software as open source.
-Indeed, the point of publishing open-source was to benefit the the research community and promote collaborative research.
-Looking back, two years later, one may wonder
+In nowadays science, is the success of research all about the number of published papers and citations?
+I was pondering about one of my personal projects recently: the "OpenHVSR project", and about my choice of publishing it open source.
+The purpose of publishing open-source was to benefit the scientific community and promote collaborative research.
+Looking in retrospective, one may wonder:

 - 964 reads on ResearchGate